cometbft/cometbft/docs/architecture/adr-107-betaize-proto-versions.md

 At the time of this proposal, the changes will only affect the `feature/proto-update` feature branch, with no impact on users of any releases.
-[ADR-103] details the changes caused by the versioning approach in general.
+[ADR 103] details the changes caused by the versioning approach in general.

 ## Consequences